 Here are some tips for researching your old coins:

-- Don't be afraid to check eBay links if they come up in search for your old coin.
+- Don't be afraid to check eBay links if they come up in a search for your old coin.
 Sometimes sellers have a lot of detail about the coins in the auctions, plus you'll get an idea of value.

 - Be sure to check beyond the first page of search results.
 Sometimes you won't find what you need until several pages into the listings.